Take some retirement inspiration from celebrities. They don't give in to a dull life in retirement, and neither should you.

 3. The Hamptons, US

-From kitchen queen Martha Stewart to Madonna to legendary Beatle Paul McCartney, celebrities have long flocked to the Hamptons in New York when they needed a break.
-With 70 miles of beachfront and historic 19th century homes, this area offers the best in refined countryside living.
+From kitchen queen Martha Stewart to Madonna to the legendary Beatle Paul McCartney, celebrities in need of a break have long flocked to the Hamptons on New York's Long Island.

-In Montauk, you can find one and two bedroom condos and co-ops listed from under $200,000.
+In Montauk, you can find one- and two-bedroom condos and co-ops listed from under $200,000.
 Free-standing family homes and ranches start at $400,000 in Hampton Bays.

 4. Marrakesh, Morocco

 Europeans have long had a love affair with Morocco, and Marrakesh in particular has served as an exclusive retirement spot for the wealthy and well-known.

 The late fashion icon Yves St. Laurent retired to a mansion in Marrakesh and so did former Italian Prime Minister Silvio Berlusconi.

 Most recently, Madonna celebrated her 60th birthday in a 28-room luxury riad in the city; Katie Perry held her 30th birthday here; and designer Jean Paul Gaultier and the Hermès family have reportedly owned villas in the area.